Pion bremsstrahlung in the splitting function formalism and the dark photon production: Applicability of ChPT for elastic pip -scattering

 where the interesting particles are proton $p$, neutron $n$, photon $A_\mu$ and pions $\pi^\pm$, and the model parameters are the axial coupling $g_A=1.27$ and the pion decay constant $F=93\,\text{MeV}$.
 The only change that we have made in accordance with several works specializing in ChPT~\cite{Hemmert:1997ye,Fettes:2000gb,Rijneveen:2021bfw} is the change of sign in the definition of $u_\mu\equiv i u^\dagger (\nabla_\mu U) u^\dagger$.
 Effectively, this flips the sign of the axial coupling $g_A \rightarrow -g_A$, but the squared matrix elements at the tree level are not affected at all.

 Here we should stress that ChPT is the low-energy effective field theory and thus at the tree level it can be safely applied only to small values of the expansion parameter $Q/(4\pi F)$, where $Q$ is the characteristic momentum scale of the process or i.e. the center-of-mass energy~\cite{Coogan:2021sjs}.
 When the expansion parameter becomes comparable to 1, both loop diagrams based on the leading order (LO) ChPT Lagrangian, and tree-level diagrams, based on the next-to-leading order (NLO) ChPT Lagrangian, give considerable input in comparison with the tree-level LO contributions, so one cannot ignore them any more in the calculations.

 Moreover, even for lower momenta $Q\gtrsim600\,\text{MeV}$ the corrections from vector mesons should be taken into account~\cite{Ecker:1988te}.
+For instance, consider the example of $\rho$-meson.
+By adding it to the ChPT as a dynamical vector degree of freedom, one obtains the following interactions of $\rho^0$-meson with the charged pions